consensus-shipyard/ipc/README.md

 registry_addr = "0x6A4884D2B6A597792dC68014D4B7C117cca5668e"
 ```

-To be able to interact with Calibration and run new subnets, some FIL should be provided to, at least, the wallet that will be used by the agent to interact with IPC.
+To be able to interact with Calibration and run new subnets, some FIL should be provided to, at least, the wallet that will be used by the `ipc-cli` to interact with IPC.
 You can request some tFIL for your address through the [Calibration Faucet](https://faucet.calibration.fildev.network/funds.html).

 <!-- ### Option 2: Local deployment -->
 <!-- To deploy a Example rootnet locally for testing you can use the IPC scripts installed in `./bin/ipc-infra` by running: -->